lisajamhoury/simple-peer-wrapper/README.md

 To run the examples, you must first run a [simple-peer-server](https://github.com/lisajamhoury/simple-peer-server).

-Make sure you enter your serverUrl in the example code
+Make sure you enter your serverUrl in the example code.

 ```javascript
 // in sketch.js